 - 4.4 Achieving value for money is the core rule of the CPRs.
 Officials responsible for a procurement must be satisfied, after reasonable enquiries, that the procurement achieves a value for money outcome.
 Procurements should: - a. encourage competition and be non-discriminatory; - b. use public resources in an efficient, effective, economical and ethical manner that is not inconsistent with the policies of the Commonwealth; - c. facilitate accountable and transparent decision making; - d. encourage appropriate engagement with risk; and - e. be commensurate with the scale and scope of the business requirement. - 4.5 Price is not the sole factor when assessing value for money.
-When conducting a procurement, an official must consider the relevant financial and non-financial costs and benefits of each submission including, but not limited to the: - a. quality of the goods and services; - b. fitness for purpose of the proposal; - c. potential supplier's relevant experience and performance history;
+When conducting a procurement, an official must consider the relevant financial and non-financial costs and benefits of each submission including, but not limited to the: - a. quality of the goods and services; - fitness for purpose of the proposal; - c. potential supplier's relevant experience and performance history; - d. flexibility of the proposal (including innovation and adaptability over the lifecycle of the procurement); - e. environmental sustainability of the proposed goods and services (such as energy efficiency, climate change impact, environmental impact, circularity of the goods and services and use of recycled materials); and

-&lt;sup>3 See sections 15 and 21 of the PGPA Act.
+See sections 15 and 21 of the PGPA Act.

-- d. flexibility of the proposal (including innovation and adaptability over the lifecycle of the procurement); - e. environmental sustainability of the proposed goods and services (such as energy efficiency, environmental and climate change impact and the use of recycled products) - recognising the Australian Government's commitment to sustainable procurement practices, entities are required to consider the Australian Government's Sustainable Procurement Guide where there is opportunity for sustainability or use of recycled content; - ii. the Sustainable Procurement Guide is available from the Department of Climate Change, Energy, the Environment and Water's website; and - f. whole-of-life costs. - 4.6 Whole-of-life costs could include: - a. the initial purchase price of the goods and services; - b. maintenance and operating costs; - c. transition out costs; - d. licensing costs (when applicable); - e. the cost of additional features procured after the initial procurement; - f. consumable costs, including the environmental sustainability of consumables; and - g. decommissioning, remediation and disposal costs (including waste disposal).
+Recognising the Australian Government's commitment to sustainable procurement practices, entities are required to consider the Australian Government's Sustainable Procurement Guide where there is opportunity for increased environmental sustainability.

+- f. whole-of-life costs.

+- 4.6 Whole-of-life costs could include:

+- a. the initial purchase price of the goods and services;

+- b. maintenance and operating costs;

+- c. transition out costs;

+- d. licensing costs (when applicable);

+- e. the cost of additional features procured after the initial procurement;

+- f. consumable costs; and

+- g. decommissioning, remediation and disposal costs (including waste disposal).